Connect with others who understand.

 Irritants

 Scrotal skin affected by eczema becomes inflamed.
 Inflamed skin is more permeable, meaning treatments are more easily absorbed.
-As a result, over-the-counter remedies or treatments may irritate the sensitive skin of the scrotum and worsen eczema symptoms.
+As a result, over-the-counter remedies may irritate the sensitive skin of the scrotum and worsen eczema symptoms.

 Types of Eczema That Can Affect the Scrotum